 CHILDREN'S BOOK ABOUT FAMILY VALUES This is a “Let’s-Solve-the-Mystery-about-Gramma” book.
-The storyteller leads the readers on a search for clues to find the long-lost recipe for Gramma’s incredible toasting bread.
-They look into Gramma’s life for clues and learn her unique recipes for making more than just bread!
+Readers search for clues to find the long-lost recipe for Gramma’s incredible toasting bread.
+They look into Gramma’s life and learn her unique recipes for making more than just bread!
 Includes a recipe for children to make their own bread, quickly and easily.
 For ages 2-10 and plenty of story to strum hearts of older children and adults.

-One of the sisters from The Shared Dog book has grown up and moved far from her home to teach science in Arizona.
-Many of her young students come from Indian Nation reservations hours away.
+CHILDREN'S BOOK THAT BUILDS CHARACTER A young teacher has moved far from her home to teach science in Arizona.
+Many of her students come from Indian Nation reservations hours away.
 They must live in dormitories to attend school.
 The teacher and her students are homesick, until a herding-working dog enters their lives and changes everything!
 For ages 2-10 and plenty of story to strum hearts of older children and adults.

 Three-year olds have already begun trying to figure out the reasons for everything.
 If we live to 100, we will still be doing this.
 Our stories have something for the head and heart of any age.